 Here, in Part Six of a series at Oakland News Now, Ayerdi Kaplan sets the record straight.

-Maria Ayerdi was wrongly “ousted” from her job as Transbay Joint Powers Authority Executive Director, by it’s board of directors.
+Maria Ayerdi was not wrongly “ousted” from her job as Transbay Joint Powers Authority Executive Director, by it’s board of directors, as incorrectly reported – she resigned on July 30th 2016.

-The false allegations that “cost overruns” on the Salesforce Transit Center Project were caused by anything Maria Ayerdi-Kaplan did were fabricated, and a little internet research reveals the real story: it was the market for steel, at the time.
+The allegations that “cost overruns” on the Salesforce Transit Center Project were caused by anything Maria Ayerdi-Kaplan did were fabricated, and a little internet research reveals the real story: it was the market for steel, at the time, that caused the cost increases.

 A brief look at change in prices for metals and metal products from 2002 to present backs Ms. Ayerdi’s claim that the market caused the cost overruns.
 The metals price index increased steadily from 2002 to 2007, then the economic crash occurred causing prices to crater.
 But, with President Obama’s economic recovery plan that focused on infrastructure spending, the metal price index jumped to record levels between 2009 and 2012.